Remembering a Great Partner and Friend

 Benefits, Applications, and Opportunities of Natural Infrastructure – proceedings of an NAS workshop in brief

-Natural infrastructure is the practice of using naturally occurring aspects of the landscape and/or nature based solutions that use or imitate natural processes (e.g., wetlands, living shorelines, municipal green infrastructure) to support natural hazard resilience, climate change adaptation, and other benefits to people and ecosystems.
-Recognition of the multiple benefits of natural “green” infrastructure has […]
+Natural infrastructure is the practice of using naturally occurring aspects of the landscape and/or nature-based solutions that use or imitate natural processes (e.g., wetlands, living shorelines) to support natural hazard resilience, adaptation, and other benefits to people and ecosystems.
+Recognition of the multiple benefits of natural infrastructure has increased over the past several decades, used […]

 Hot off the press: Evolution of Benefits Evaluation and Prioritization of Water Resources Projects